vijay-kumar2001/grilli-brand-website/README.md

 * Managing complex state flows using JavaScript—including modals, async form handling, and back-button interception with the History API.
 * Structuring and cleaning a real project like a professional repo: asset management, code cleanup, folder hygiene, and documentation.
 * Learned how browser video loading works and fixed hero-video flicker by adding a poster image and ensuring proper preload behavior.
+* Improved my understanding of how to properly host project walkthrough videos (YouTube Unlisted thumbnails instead of adding large videos inside the repo).
+* Learned to avoid storing unused or heavy assets in the repository and keep the project clean, lightweight, and professional.

 👉 **For the full detailed learnings, see:**
 📄 **[LEARNINGS.md](./LEARNINGS.md)**